 - In a seminal Supreme Court decision recognizing a “ministerial exemption” to employment-related law suits brought against religious organizations by employees performing both religious and secular functions, drafted an amicus brief for the Rutherford Institute advocating the position that was adopted by the Supreme Court.
 Hosanna-Tabor Evangelical Lutheran Church v.
 EEOC, 565 U.S. 171 (2012).

 - In a case with sweeping implications for thousands of faith-based hospitals, schools and other organizations, led a multi-disciplinary team in drafting an amicus brief on behalf of a group of churches and religiously affiliated social ministries in a matter before the United States Supreme Court.
-The Court will decide whether pension plans established by religiously affiliated organizations are entitled to the “church plan” exemption from ERISA, or whether (as three appellate courts recently ruled) the exemption is only available when a “steeple church” established the pension plan.
+The Supreme Court agreed with our position that pension plans established by religiously affiliated organizations are entitled to the “church plan” exemption from ERISA, reversing decisions by three appellate courts that the exemption is only available when a “steeple church” established the pension plan.
+Advocate Health Care Network v.
+Stapleton, 581 U.S.___ (2017) (decided June 5, 2017).

 Lawdragon’s selection of “500 New Stars” (July 2006)